ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 The above chart aggregates OONI measurements collected from Russia (between February 2022 to March 2022) pertaining to the testing of news media websites that started presenting anomalies following the invasion of Ukraine (which started on 24th February 2022).
 Each bar for a given domain and day represents the percentage of measurements for a given status (`anomaly`, `confirmed` or `OK`) aggregated across all networks.

-As is evident from the above chart, these media websites were found accessible on almost all tested networks in Russia over the last month, and only started presenting signs of blocking (“anomalies”) following the invasion of Ukraine.
+As is evident from the above chart, these media websites were found accessible (i.e. green) on almost all tested networks in Russia over the last month, and only started presenting signs of blocking (“anomalies”, indicated in orange) following the invasion of Ukraine.
 It is also evident that these media websites are not blocked on all tested networks in Russia, as we observe that they were found accessible on some networks.

 Moreover, our analysis (through the above chart) shows that the blocking of news media websites started on different days.
 First we observe the [blocking of Current Time TV](https://explorer.ooni.org/search?since=2022-02-27&until=2022-02-28&failure=false&domain=www.currenttime.tv&probe_cc=RU&only=anomalies) (currentime.tv), [Crimea Realities](https://explorer.ooni.org/search?since=2022-02-27&until=2022-02-28&failure=false&domain=ru.krymr.com&probe_cc=RU&only=anomalies) (ru.krymr.com) and [Interfax](https://explorer.ooni.org/search?since=2022-02-27&until=2022-02-28&failure=false&domain=www.interfax.ru&probe_cc=RU&only=anomalies) (interfax.ru), which appears to have started on 27th February 2022.
 The timing of the block (as suggested by OONI data) is also corroborated by Radio Free Europe/Radio Liberty (RFE/RL), who published a [statement](https://pressroom.rferl.org/a/rferl-strongly-condemns-blockage-of-russian-language-websites-and-harassment-of-journalists/31728748.html) about the blocking of currentime.tv and ru.krymr.com on 28th February 2022.
 We then observe that the blocking of tvrain.ru [began](https://explorer.ooni.org/search?since=2022-03-01&until=2022-03-02&failure=false&domain=tvrain.ru&probe_cc=RU&only=anomalies) on 1st March 2022.
 The blocking of all other media websites listed in the above graph appears to have [started](https://explorer.ooni.org/search?since=2022-03-03&until=2022-03-05&failure=false&probe_cc=RU&only=anomalies&test_name=web_connectivity) on the night of 3rd-4th March 2022.